-Bridgetown, Barbados, 24 August 2021 (PAHO / WHO) - Today, Barbados received 33,600 doses of COVID-19 vaccines through the COVAX Facility, a global effort between the Coalition for Epidemic Preparedness Innovations (CEPI), Gavi, the Vaccine Alliance Gavi, UNICEF, the Pan American Health Organization (PAHO) and the World Health Organization (WHO).
+Bridgetown, Barbados, 24 August 2021 (PAHO / WHO) - Today, Barbados received 33,600 doses of COVID-19 vaccines through the COVAX Facility, a global effort between the Coalition for Epidemic Preparedness Innovations (CEPI), Gavi, the Vaccine Alliance, United Nations Children's Fund (UNICEF), the Pan American Health Organization (PAHO) and the World Health Organization (WHO).

 The Hon.
 Mia Amor Mottley, Prime Minister of Barbados, Lt.
 Col. the Hon.
 Jeffrey Bostic, Minister of Health and Wellness, Dr. Yitades Gebre, PAHO / WHO Representative for Barbados and the Eastern Caribbean Countries, Ms. Linda Taglialatela, Ambassador of the United States of America, Mr. Teruhiko Shinada, Ambassador of Japan, Ms. Malgorzata Wasilewska, Ambassador of the European Union, Mr. Scott Furssedonn-Wood, British High Commissioner, Mr. Aloys Kamuragiye, Representative UNICEF Office and Acting Resident Coordinator, United Nations Office in Barbados, Ms. Ann Cleminson, Charge d'Affaires, High Commission of Canada, and other government officials attended the handing over ceremony.

 This is the third batch of vaccines delivered to Barbados, the other shipments arrived in April and May 2021.
 In total Barbados has received 100,800 doses of vaccines through COVAX.